-Though not as scientifically intelligent as her friend Ritsuko, and constantly donwplayed by her seemingly airheaded partygirl personality, Misato is highly intelligent and capable of coming up with complex and successful battle plans in a short amount of time.
-This intelligent and resourceful nature is what earned her promotion in NERV and is only seen in her work at NERV, especially during combat situations.
+Though not as scientifically intelligent as her friend Ritsuko and constantly downplayed by her seemingly air-headed party girl personality, Misato is highly intelligent and capable of coming up with complex and successful battle plans in a short amount of time.
+This intelligent and resourceful nature is what earned her a promotion in NERV and is only seen in her work at NERV, especially during combat situations.

 Much like her intelligence, Misato's flighty party girl image belie her deadly combat skills.
 She is a crack shot, taking down three JSSDF soldiers in quick succession without being hit by their gunfire.
 This training also came into play where she sacrificed herself to buy Shinji more time, taking a group of enemy soldiers with her.

 Misato is physically attractive and she knows it.
 She constantly flirts with Shinji to get a rise out of him, and is open and personable with all those around her.
-She also has a lack of modesty, not afraid of wearing skimpy clothing around her (much younger) charges, and even in formal situations wears short skirts and shorts, even at NERV.
+She also has a lack of modesty, not afraid of wearing skimpy clothing around her (much younger) charges; and even in formal situations and at NERV, she wears short skirts and shorts.